Review by Lisabet Sarai (GoodReads Reviewer) 5 STARS

 Many of the stories are deeply disturbing.
 Mr. Mitchell does not seem to have a high opinion of humanity, or of himself for that matter.
 Nevertheless, his artistry impressed me, and when I finally finished reading, I felt surprisingly good despite having been raked over the emotional coals.

 Naturalbri's Reviews 5 STARS

 If you are in need of some good, tongue-in-cheek and honest humour, this book is exactly what you want!
-I went in thinking that it would be a good laugh and great for read during a long drive, but was left in waves of intense laughter and found myself telling m husband about sections to share the fun.
+I went in thinking that it would be a good laugh and great read for a long drive, but was left in waves of intense laughter and found myself telling my husband about sections to share the fun.

 Yes, it takes a hard look at the world around us, really making us stop to think, but also making us wonder about what is really happening next to us or in the next room.
 You see the view of many people and things, through the eyes of an honest person, with a pinch of tell it like it is.
 Truly a book to really enjoy.

 The world's first laundromance draws three strangers (two men and a woman), each with a heavy load of emotional laundry, together on a Saturday morning in the biggest, coolest laundromat in town.
 It's also the only sentient building on earth, and it dives into the very souls of its three customers and tells their stories.
 By the end of the story, the contact each of the characters has made with each other helps to clean the dirty laundry of their lives...even though they have not spoken a word to each other.